duleorlovic/blog/_posts/2015-11-09-testing-in-rails.md

 require 'rails_helper'

 RSpec.feature "Search recipes", js: true do
-  # fixtures :all
+# write data inside or
-  # or
+  # fixtures :all  # or
   before do
-    Recipe.create! name: 'Baked Potato' end scenario "find recipes" do
+    Recipe.create! name: 'Baked Potato' end scenario "successfully" do
     visit "/"
     fill_in "keywords", with: "baked"